maxsam4/prettier-plugin-solidity-refactor/README.md

 ```
 ./node_modules/.bin/prettier --write --tab-width 4 --print-width 140 '**/*.sol'
 ```

-OR command with default config is
+OR command with default config that will just print changed contracts to stdout instead of actually making chnages:
 ```
-./node_modules/.bin/prettier --write '**/*.sol'
+./node_modules/.bin/prettier '**/*.sol'
 ```

 You may add the command script to your package.json file and then use `npm run scriptName` to execute the command.